 It is now such a huge relief to not need to do anything, and simply to continue using the same phone, the same way, and with the same fast data, and apart from maybe some few minutes of voice calls, at no extra cost at all.

 Most phones will now work with Fi, although only some will support the switching to Sprint as well as other carriers.
 Back in February there were five phones that Google will sell you, usually at slightly less than full retail price, that are fully compatible – the Pixel 3 and 3XL, the Moto G6 and Android One Moto X4, and the LG V35 ThinQ and G7 ThinQ phones.
 I bought a couple of Moto G6 phones – a 4GB/64GB one from Amazon and a 3GB/32GB one from Google.
 Both work perfectly and I can’t really think of any reason to spend any more on a more expensive phone.
 Furthermore, the 3GB (memory) and 32GB (storage) phone is indistinguishable from the 4GB/64GB phone (particularly after I added Micro-SD cards to both) so there’s no need to get what seems to be a higher specification phone.

 The Moto G6 from Google is $199 and has a $100 credit after you’ve activated and used your Fi for a month, reducing its net cost down to a mere $99.

-If you have a phone you want to keep, check on the Fi website to see if it is compatible, and if it is, check with your current carrier to make sure it is unlocked (or have them unlock it if not) and then maybe use that phone.
+If you have a phone you want to keep (or want to buy), check on the Fi website to see if it is compatible, and if it is, check with your current carrier to make sure it is unlocked (or have them unlock it if not) and then maybe use that phone.
 Otherwise, why not get a Moto G6 from Google.